devnyxie/betterstack-project/README.md

 Apart from all the tasks mentioned in the instructions, I have also:
 - Removed the short open tags from the code in views/index.php because they are not recommended according to the PHP documentation and require manual enabling in PHP 8.3.8.
 - Switched to using Environment Variables for security reasons and easier deployment, as you requested for production-ready code.
+- Previous import paths caused issues in the Docker container.
+I've updated them for a smoother experience.

 Thank you for the opportunity to work on this project.
 I hope you like it! 🚀